HNoMS Thorodd

-HNoMS Thorodd was a Royal Norwegian Navy patrol ship and minesweeper that served through the Second World War, first during the Norwegian Campaign that followed the invasion of Norway in 1940, and then from exile in the United Kingdom.
+HNoMS Thorodd was a Royal Norwegian Navy patrol ship and minesweeper that served through the Second World War, first during the Norwegian Campaign that followed the invasion of Norway in 1940, and then from exile in the United Kingdom following the 10 June 1940 capitulation of mainland Norway.
 Thorodd was originally built as a steam escort trawler for the French Navy under the name Fleurus, before being sold to a Norwegian whaling firm who leased her to the Falkland Islands Government.
 SS Fleurus served as a commercial mail ship in the Falkland Islands Dependencies during the 1920s, and was the first vessel to carry paying tourists to Antarctica.
 Following the war, Thorodd was converted to a fishing trawler and sank in 1955.

 Construction and early service

 Fleurus was constructed by the Foundation Company of Savannah, Georgia as a steam escort trawler for the French Navy.
 She was delivered in 1919, after the end of the First World War, and remained in French service for only three years before being sold to Huret Sauvetage ("Huret Rescue") in Boulogne.
 In September 1924, she was again sold, this time to the Antarctic whaling firm A/S Tønsberg Hvalfangeri, based in Tønsberg, southern Norway.

 As built, Fleurus measured 406 gross register tons, with a steel hull and a triple-expansion steam engine.
 She was 140.1 feet LPP by 25.1 feet, with a draft of 13 feet.